Suri L. Duitch, Ph.D.

-The School of Continuing Studies offers Associate of Arts degree in Applied Business Studies, Human Resource Management, Marketing and Small Business Development.
+The SoPA offers Associate of Arts degree in Applied Business Studies, Human Resource Management, Marketing and Small Business Development.
 These degrees are designed to recognize satisfactory completion of a two-year program of specialized business study.

 Students must have a 2.00 grade-point average in all required coursework as well as a 2.00 cumulative GPA.
 At least half of the general requirements of 37 credits and at least 12 credits of the core requirement of 24 credits must be completed at Tulane.

-Note: SCS Business Studies courses may not be applied toward degree programs at the A.B.
+Note: SoPA Business Studies courses may not be applied toward degree programs at the A.B.
 Freeman School of Business.

 The Schools of Liberal Arts and Science and Engineering

-Note: Majors completed in areas not sponsored by SCS may require some day course enrollment at a higher tuition rate.
+Note: Majors completed in areas not sponsored by SoPA may require some day course enrollment at a higher tuition rate.